-There’s also plenty of complaining about the holidays.
-Whether people are hating on Christmas carols or wishing that the stores would wait until after Thanksgiving to start selling and putting up holiday decorations, you’re bound to hear about it, whether you want to or not.
-So brace yourself and prepare all of your responses.
-People are definitely going to be saying these phrases over and over.
+Every year, the holidays bring seasonal cheer, bustling shopping malls, quality time with loved ones and the same old conversations about the weather and the year’s end.
+You’ll also hear a few key phrases that would be incredibly out of place during any other month.
+Whether people are hating on Christmas carols or wishing that the stores would wait until after Thanksgiving to start selling holiday decorations, you’re bound to hear about it.
+So brace yourself and prepare your responses because people are definitely going to be saying these phrases over and over again.

-It’s the seasonal version of “Have a nice day.”
+It’s the seasonal version of, “Have a nice day.”
 Early spring hosts just as many holidays as the winter, including St. Patrick’s Day, Passover and Easter.
 And yet, it’s November and December that are designated as the holiday season.

 Sure, hearing Mariah Carey belt out “All I Want for Christmas Is You” or Bing Crosby croon “White Christmas” can be tiring, but people who spout out this phrase get sick of Christmas music after listening to the radio for half an hour.
-It must stink to be a Scrooge…
+It must stink to be a Scrooge.

 Trying to think of what to get for people as gifts can be incredibly difficult, but it’s only around the holidays that you hear people begging for ideas.
 It’s hard to be surprised when you offer up an itemized list for Christmas, but at least you saved someone the head-scratching.